 Can I Use A Waterless Wash Spray?

 Waterless wash sprays are mostly intended to remove light dust and dirt.
 This allows you to remove them without having to spend too much time washing and drying the car.
 And yes, you can use them on black cars are well.
-Just be sure to follow the instruction to avoid any scratches to your paint.
+Just be sure to follow the instructions to avoid any scratches to your paint.

 Is A Pressure Washer Safe To Use?